Zeus-I/R-CTOS/README.md

 You will see the home page of our application.
 ![image](https://user-images.githubusercontent.com/86234577/164490321-34b1ec63-f4b2-49d7-9d6a-7ca21161ef6a.png)

 When you click on “Let Get Started”.
-You will see the try-on page where you have to put the image of the cloth you want to try and below that you will see the selection size dropdown selection field.
+You will see the try-on page where you have to put the image of the cloth you want to try, and below that you will see the selection size dropdown selection field.
 ![image](https://user-images.githubusercontent.com/86234577/164490421-e0880043-5d6a-4697-92c8-f2cb912e5614.png)

 You can take the cloth image from any shopping website like Amazon, Flipcart, Myntra, etc. by taking a screenshot of the cloth area.
 Here I am taking a t-shirt from Amazon.